johnvandeweghe/static-manga-reader/README.md

 - Entirely static
     - No server side languages required.
 Once built, this reader can be deployed entirely on static web hosting; S3/Cloudfront, GitHub Pages, you name it.
     - Due to the above, this reader is super fast.
 Without any server side processing, performance is purely network bandwidth based.
     - Again due to the above, hosting is really affordable for this reader.
-Even with 100s of GBs of images, hosting works out to tens of dollars per month (more with tons of views, but that's a great problem to have).
+Small sites can often get by for under a few $s a month.
+Even with 100s of GBs of images, hosting works out to tens of $s per month (more with tons of views, but that's a great problem to have).
 - Simple/Minimalistic
     - This reader has just the bare minimum to read hosted manga/webtoons.
 No bloat.
     - Because there is so little going on overall, it's very easy to customize (or add to if desired).